PR4NJ41/PR4NJ41/README.md

 <h3 align="center">🤘 About Me</h3>
 <p align="center">
   <samp>
-    I am a Mobile Application Developer who is very enthusiastic about learning new technologies and exploring them through projects that are useful for ordinary people or developer communities.
+    I am a Developer who is very enthusiastic about learning new technologies and exploring them through projects that are useful for ordinary people or developer communities.
 Currently enrolled at the Indian Institute of Technology ( BHU ).
 I love to explore the fields of Open